rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 }
 ```

-Applications in *apps* are their own entity and therefore can be anything from a SSR application (e.g. [Next.js](/react-libraries/)) to a CSR application (e.g. [CRA/Vite](/react-libraries/)).
+Applications in *apps* are their own entity and therefore can be anything from a SSR application (e.g. [Next.js](https://www.road-to-next.com/)) to a CSR application (e.g. [CRA/Vite](/react-starter/)).

 <ReadMore label="Web Applications 101" link="/web-applications/" />

-In other words: applications in *apps* do not know about being an repo in a monorepo, they just define dependencies.
-The monorepo (see **Workspaces in Monorepos**) decides then whether the dependency is taken from the monorepo (default) or from a registry (fallback, e.g. npm registry).
+In other words: applications in *apps* do not know about being an project in a monorepo, they just define dependencies.
+The monorepo decides then whether the dependency is taken from the monorepo (default) or as a the natural fallback from a registry (e.g. npm registry) (see **Workspaces in Monorepos**).

 Reversely, this means that an application can be used without being part of the monorepo as well.
 The only requirement is that all its dependencies (here: *ui*, *utilities*, *eslint-config*) are published on a registry like npm, because when used as a standalone application there is no monorepo with shared dependencies anymore (see **Versioning with Monorepos**).

-# How to create a Monorepo
+# Monorepo Example

 After all these learnings in theory about monorepos, we will walk through an example of a monorepo as a proof of concept.
-Therefore, we will create a monorepo with React applications (*apps*) which use a shared set of components/configuration (*packages*).
-However, none of the tools are tied to React, so you can adapt it to your own framework of choice (e.g. Angular or Vue).
+Therefore, we will create a monorepo with React applications (*apps*) which use a shared set of code (*packages*).
+However, none of the tools are tied to React, so you can adapt it to your own framework of choice.

 We will not create a monorepo from scratch though, because it would involve too many steps that would make this whole topic difficult to follow.
 Instead we will be using a starter monorepo.
-While using it, I will walk you through all the implementation details which went into it step by step.
+While using it, I will walk you through all the implementation details.

 Start off by cloning the [monorepo starter](https://github.com/bigstair-monorepo/monorepo) to your local machine: